toluwalojurotimiayeni/alx-higher_level_programming/0x09-python-everything_is_object/README.md

-How many string objects are created by the execution of the first line of the script
+How many string objects are created by the execution of the second line of the script